jsmarier/data-science-toolbox_assignment-8/my-book_assignment-8/intro.md

-# Welcome to My Jupyter Book for Assignment 8
+# Welcome to My Jupyter Book for Ass 8

 Hello!
 My name is Jean-Sébastien Marier.
-I am both a data science student, and a digital journalism instructor at the University of Ottawa and Carleton University.
+I am both a data science student through UBC Extended Learning, and a digital journalism instructor at the University of Ottawa and Carleton University.

 ```{figure} images/2022-12-12_ass-8_portrait-jsmarier.jpg
 ---